 What does the product do?

-When was the machine launched and who is it aimed at?
+When was it launched and who is it targeted at?

 How does it work?